Holistic Health Talk

 There are a variety of reasons that weight loss happens on the Candida diet:

-1. Sugar and all foods that break down into sugar are what gets stored as fat in the body.
+1. Sugar and all foods that break down into sugar are what gets stored as fat in the body, and these foods are now eliminated.

 3. You’re eliminating sugar and refined foods.
 Sugar and refined foods upset the body’s hormones, endocrine system and metabolism, which often results in weight gain.
 So when they are removed the body is readjusting itself.